Emmys 2019: The best moments from television's biggest night

 In one of the most stirring moments of the night, 21-year-old actor Jharrel Jerome dedicated his Emmy for the Netflix miniseries "When They See Us" to the men falsely accused of rape in the Central Park jogger case.

-Jerome, who appeared in the Oscar-winning film "Moonlight," said his award for best actor in a limited series or TV movie was "for the men known as the Exonerated Five."
-He then listed the names of the five men, who were in the audience at the Microsoft Theater in downtown Los Angeles.
-They rose to their feet and raised their fists as Jerome shouted the name of the man he portrayed on the show: "Korey Wise!"
+Jerome said his award for best actor in a limited series or TV movie was "for the men known as the Exonerated Five."
+He then listed the names of the men, who were in the audience at the Microsoft Theater in downtown Los Angeles.
+They rose to their feet and raised their fists as Jerome shouted the name of the man he portrayed on the series: "Korey Wise!"

 "When They See Us," written and directed by filmmaker Ava DuVernay ("Selma," "A Wrinkle in Time"), earned critical praise for its empathetic, unflinching account of the case and its aftermath.

-"Chernobyl," another miniseries about a pivotal episode from the 1980s — the 1986 nuclear disaster in what is now northern Ukraine — also received recognition from Emmy voters.
+"Chernobyl," another miniseries about a pivotal real-life episode from the 1980s — the 1986 nuclear disaster in what is now northern Ukraine — received recognition from Emmy voters, too.
 The grim HBO docudrama scored the best limited series prize, in addition to honors for its direction and writing.

 Jharrel Jerome dedicates Emmy win to Central Park FiveSept.
 23, 201901:24